 COMMITTED TO THE UN' SDGs

-This initiative is characteristic of the company's commitment to society and is aligned with the United Nations' Sustainable Development Goals (SDG) for 2030, integrated into the company's business strategy.
-Specifically, Iberdrola's Social Program focuses its efforts on meeting goals 1 (no poverty), 3 (good health and well-being), 4 (quality education), 5 (gender equality) and 10 (reduced inequalities).
+This initiative responds to Iberdrola group's commitment to society and is aligned with the United Nations' Sustainable Development Goals (SDG) for 2030, integrated into the company's business strategy.
+Specifically, Iberdrola's Social Program focuses its efforts on meeting goals number 1 (no poverty), number 3 (good health and well-being), number 4 (quality education), number 5 (gender equality) and number 10 (reduced inequalities).

 IBERDROLA SOLIDARITY AWARDS